TatumRobotics/astrobox_miband_watch/README.md

 7. Copy XiaomiFit.main.log from the phone to your computer
 8. Open the file in a text editor and search for `"token":`
 9. Copy the token value (it should look something like: `13b6840ba233108fd714cbae5f7a3346`)
-10. The watch is might still be connected to the Android phone.
+10. The watch might still be connected to the Android phone.
 In that case, disconnect the watch from the Android phone's bluetooth settings.
 Then, go to the watch's Settings -> System -> "Connect new phone".
 On this new screen (there should be a QR code, don't scan it), you must press "Pair" if it pops up while trying to connect to the Pi later.

 (based on the instructions from [GadgetBridge](https://gadgetbridge.org/basics/pairing/huami-xiaomi-server/#mi-fitness-mi-health-xiaomi-wear))

+Note: this may be possible with the iPhone version of the Mi Fitness app since it stores some of its logs in the Files app.
+Further investigation is needed to see if the auth key is logged in any of those files.

 ## Configuring the code